Inspiring minds. Expanding Possibilities.

 The BEF strives to support all students attending BPS by supporting innovative ideas.
 Our current efforts are focused in a few main areas:

 BEF Teacher Grants: The BEF teacher grants program funded the great ideas that teachers have, but which are outside of areas that are funded by the district.
 We are particularly interested in ideas that are innovative or help our students achieve academic excellence, and fund grants in five main areas: academics, the arts, athletics, technology and character education.

 Wondering what we've funded this year?
 Take a look at our grants pages!

 Authors & Artists: Each year, the BEF works with our media department to bring an author or illustrator to our schools.
-This year, we are bringing Maria Dismondy in to speak with elementary students, and Eric Khan Gale in to visit with middle school students!
+This year, we brought author Sarah Weeks to visit all middle schools, and illustrator Christian Robinson to visit all BPS elementary schools!

 Program Support Funds (PSF) and Program Specific Endowments: The BEF works with groups within BPS to help them with fundraising through Program Support Funds and Endowments.
 To learn more about both, please visit our PSF and Endowment Fund info page here.